DmytroPoltavskyi/fingerprint/DEMO.md

 To see the universal compatibility in action:

 1. **Open the demo in different browsers** on the same device:

    - Chrome
    - Firefox
    - Safari
    - Edge
    - Mobile browsers

-2. **Compare the results** - they should be identical across all browsers
+2. **Compare the results** - they should be identical across all browsers on the same device

-3. **Test in webviews** - mobile apps, embedded browsers, etc.
+3. **Test in webviews** - mobile apps, embedded browsers, etc. on the same device

 ## Expected Results

 You should see consistent fingerprint data like:

 ```json
 {
   "colorDepth": 24,